Izhrr/sea-compfest/README.md

 - **TailwindCSS 4** - Utility-first CSS framework
 - **Axios** - HTTP client for API requests

-## Migration Notes

-This project was successfully migrated from Vite React to Next.js with the following key changes:
-- Converted from React Router to Next.js App Router
-- Updated import paths and asset management
-- Converted Express API routes to Next.js API route handlers
-- Added proper "use client" directives for client-side components
-- Updated environment variable format for Next.js

 ## Learn More

 To learn more about Next.js, take a look at the following resources: